Great Northern Route 1: North Dakota

 Stop 4: Knife River Village National Historic Site

-Learn about the culture and traditions of the Native American tribes near whom Lewis & Clark wintered.
+Learn about the culture and traditions of the Native American tribes near whom Lewis & Clark and their men wintered.
 It was in this vicinity among the Hidatsa tribe where the captains hired Toussaint Charbonneau, gaining in the bargain his wife Sacagawea and their baby boy, Jean Baptiste.

 Stop 4